filecoin-project/specs/src/systems/filecoin_nodes/network/_index.md

 	- [Draft spec](https://github.com/ipld/specs/blob/master/block-layer/graphsync/graphsync.md)
 	- No filecoin specific modifications to the protocol id
 - Gossipsub:
 	- block headers and messages are broadcasted through a Gossip PubSub protocol where nodes can subscribe to topics for blockchain data and receive messages in those topics.
-When receiving messages related to a topic, nodes processes the message and forwards it to its peers who also subscribed to the same topic.
+When receiving messages related to a topic, nodes processes the message and forward it to peers who also subscribed to the same topic.
 	- Spec is [here](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub)
 	- No filecoin specific modifications to the protocol id.
 However the topic identifiers MUST be of the form `fil/blocks/<network-name>` and `fil/msgs/<network-name>`
 - KademliaDHT: